 In the era of big data, analysis and algorithms often need to scale up to large data sets for real-world applications.
 With the rise of social media and network data, algorithms on graphs face the same challenge.
 Competitive benchmarks and challenges have proven to be an effective means to advance state-of-the-art performance and foster community collaboration.
 Previous benchmarks such as Graph500 [1] and the Pagerank Pipeline [2] are examples of such, targeting analysis of large graphs and focusing on problems with sub-quadratic complexity, such as search, path-finding, and PageRank computation.
 However, some analyses on graphs with valuable applications are NP-hard.
-The graph partition and the graph isomorphism (i.e. matching) problems are well-known examples.
-Although these problems are NP-hard, existing relaxation methods provide good approximate solutions with sub-quadratic complexity and hence can scale to large graphs [3], [4], especially with the aid of high performance computing hardware platform such as massively parallel CPUs and GPUs.
-To promote algorithmic and computational advancement in these two important areas of graph analysis, our team has implemented a challenge for graph isomorphism [5] and graph partition at GraphChallenge.org.
-This paper describes the graph partition challenge.
+The graph partition and the graph isomorphism (i.e. matching) problems are wellknown examples.
+Although these problems are NP-hard, existing relaxation methods provide good approximate solutions that can be scaled to large graphs [3], [4], especially with the aid of high performance computing hardware platform such as massively parallel CPUs and GPUs.
+For example, the 10th DIMACS Implementation Challenge [5] resulted in substantial participation in the graph partition problem, mostly with solutions based on modularity maximization.
+To promote algorithmic and computational advancement in these two important areas of graph analysis, our team has implemented a challenge for graph isomorphism [6] and graph partition at GraphChallenge.org.
+This paper describes the graph partition challenge with a recommended baseline partition algorithm of sub-quadratic complexity.
+Furthermore, the algorithm employs rigorous Bayesian inferential methods based on the stochstic blockmodels that capture characteristics of the real-world graphs.
+Participants are welcome to submit solutions based on other partition algorithms as long as knowledge on the true number of communities (i.e. blocks) is not assumed.
+All entries should be submitted with performance evaluation on the challenge data sets using the metrics described in Section V.

 Graph partition, also known as community detection and graph clustering, is an important problem with many real-world applications.
 The objective of graph partition is to discover the distinct community structure of the graph, specifically the community membership for each node in the graph.
 The partition gives much insight to the interactions and relationships between the nodes and enables detection of nodes belonging to certain communities of interest.
-Much prior work has been done in the problem space of graph partition, with a comprehensive survey in [6].
-The most well-known algorithm is probably the spectral method by [7] where partition is done through the eigenspectrum of the modularity matrix.
+Much prior work has been done in the problem space of graph partition, with a comprehensive survey in [7].
+The most well-known algorithm is probably the spectral method by [8] where partition is done through the eigenspectrum of the modularity matrix.
 Most of the existing partition algorithms work through the principle of graph modularity where the graph is partitioned into communities (i.e. modules) that have much stronger interactions within them than between them.
-Typically, partitioning is done by maximizing the graph modularity [8].
-[9] extends the concept of modularity for time-dependent, multiscale, and multiplex graphs.
-Modularity maximization is an intuitive and convenient approach, but has inherent challenges such as resolution limit on the size of the detectable communities [10], degeneracies in the objective function, and difficulty in identifying the optimal number of communities [11].